 The Unified Architecture Method (UAM) defines a methodical approach to the creation of IT architectures.
-UAM covers all aspects of IT architecture, from entity modeling, process modeling, network modeling, and modeling of actors and roles.
+UAM covers all aspects of IT architecture, from entity modelling, process modelling, network modelling, and modelling of actors and roles.
 Create IT architectures at the enterprise level or the component level, and every level in-between.
-The heart of UAM is the Business Process Model and Notation (BPMN), extended with additional modeling elements that permit the definition of complete architectures that, by default, include IT security constructs.
+The heart of UAM is the Business Process Model and Notation (BPMN), extended with additional modelling elements that permit the definition of complete architectures that, by default, include IT security constructs.
 The methodology supporting this approach includes all required processes, deliverables, and detailed example architectures.

 - Demystifies IT architecture – learn what IT architectures are and how they are used;